-- Director MA Medieval Studies & MA Medieval History
+- Programme Lead MA Medieval Studies & MA Medieval History

 To date, my work has concentrated on political culture, crusading and the nature of power in Europe during the Middle Ages.
 My forthcoming book, which focuses on the life of Count Hugh of Champagne, will explore the impact of the First Crusade on the practice of comital lordship in the first half of the twelfth century.

 I am involved in two further projects.
 First, alongside colleagues at Fordham University, I am a supervising scholar on the Independent Crusaders Mapping Project.
 This online venture is freely available to students and researchers interested in the topic of armed pilgrimage between the 'numbered' crusades.
 It includes digitised and interactive charters, maps of independent crusader origins and interpretive essays.
 At present, we are producing teaching materials, which will be free to download over the coming months.
 Second, I am undertaking a wide-ranging study of historical consciousness in England during the late medieval and early modern periods by focusing on works concerned with regional and family history.
 This project builds on the findings of a forthcoming article, in which I examine the commemoration of the crusading activities of the Furnival family as recorded in a genealogical history produced at Worksop Priory in the late fifteenth century.
 My primary source base will be the contents of often-unexplored antiquarian collections.

 ‘Commemorating the Crusading Past in Late Medieval England: The Worksop Priory tabula’, English Historical Review (forthcoming 2020).